HL7/cqf-measures/pages/measure-conformance.md

 **Conformance Requirement 1 (Referencing CQL Documents):** [<img src="assets/images/conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-1)
 {: #conformance-requirement-1}

-1. FHIR-based eCQMs SHALL consist of a FHIR Measure resource conforming to at least the CQFMMeasure profile
+1. FHIR-based eCQMs SHALL consist of a FHIR Measure resource conforming to at least the CQFMMeasure profile.
+In particular, FHIR-based eCQMs SHALL contain a narrative containing a human-readable representation of the measure content.
-2. Proportion Measures SHALL conform to the CQFMProportionMeasure profile
+2. Proportion Measures SHALL conform to the CQFMProportionMeasure profile.
-3. Ratio Measures SHALL conform to the CQFMRatioMeasure profile
+3. Ratio Measures SHALL conform to the CQFMRatioMeasure profile.
-4. Continuous Variable Measures SHALL conform to the CQFMContinuousVariableMeasure profile
+4. Continuous Variable Measures SHALL conform to the CQFMContinuousVariableMeasure profile.
-5. Cohort Measures SHALL conform to the CQFMCohortMeasure profile
+5. Cohort Measures SHALL conform to the CQFMCohortMeasure profile.
-6. Libraries used with FHIR-based eCQMs SHALL consist of a FHIR Library resource conforming to at least the CQFMLibrary profile
+6. Libraries used with FHIR-based eCQMs SHALL consist of a FHIR Library resource conforming to at least the CQFMLibrary profile.
 7. CQFMMeasures utilizing CQL libraries SHALL include exactly 1 CQFMLibrary per CQL library referenced in the Measure.
 8. CQL Libraries implicitly referenced through nesting of libraries MAY be included.
 9. CQFMLibraries SHALL include a content element for CQL.
-10. The CQFMLibrary content element SHALL include a sub-element with a mediaType of `text/cql`
+10. The CQFMLibrary content element SHALL include a sub-element with a mediaType of `text/cql`.
-11. CQFMLibraries SHALL  specify CQL content as a base-64-encoded string in the content sub-element as content.data
+11. CQFMLibraries SHALL  specify CQL content as a base-64-encoded string in the content sub-element as content.data.
 12. Any referenced CQL library SHALL contain a library declaration line.
 13. The library declaration line SHALL be the first line in the library.